AlwaysDhruv/TextGen-AI-Node.js/README.md

-# MERN Stack Application
+# MERN Stack Application with AI Chat

 This is a full-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack.
-It includes user authentication and a contact form.
+It includes user authentication, a contact form, and an AI-powered chat feature using Google's Gemini Pro model.

 ## Tech Stack